European-XFEL/Karabo/doc/howto/macro.rst

 Error Handling
 ==============

 Errors do happen.
-When they happen, in python typically an exception is raised.
-The best way to do error handling is to use the normal python try-except-statements.
+When they happen, in Python typically an exception is raised.
+The best way to do error handling is to use the usual Python try-except-statements.

 A good example is a user that cancels the operation of a macro.
 In